 Briefly describe the method used to optimize your catch basin inspection and cleaning schedule.
 [Complete this section for the 2017 Annual Report only]

 It is estimated that there are approximately 600-700 catch basins in town.

-225 catch basins were cleaned in 2017.
-Currently no optimization methods are utilized.
+2017 - 225± catch basins were cleaned.